 Bioidentical hormones are identical in molecular structure to the hormones we make in our bodies.
 Because bioidentical hormones are synthesized from plant extracts to act just like the hormones we produce, the body can’t distinguish them from the ones we create naturally.
 The result is a more natural approach to hormone therapy, which Dr. Schwartz was among the first to champion.
 She continues to be one of the most vocal proponents of the therapy and its life-changing effects.

 Dr. Schwartz's scope of care expanded as she integrated different conventional and complementary modalities into her treatments and recommendations.
-She developed her own protocols for bioidentical hormones; created the hormone-friendly diet; launched her own line of vitamins and supplements; developed individually tailored exercise, stress management and lifestyle regimens; and created three- and six-month life-changing programs.
-In addition to her medical advice and world-renowned diagnostic expertise, patients turn to Dr. Schwartz for her compassion and her enduring commitment to helping patients improve every aspect of their lives.
+She developed her own protocols for bioidentical hormones; the hormone-friendly diet; launched her own line of vitamins and supplements; developed individually tailored exercise, stress management and lifestyle programs; and created three- and six-month life-changing programs along with pre-and post surgical optimization protocols.
+She also founded the first “by invitation only membership “ practice – Evolved Science- on Fifth Avenue in New York City.
+In addition to her medical advice and world-renowned diagnostic acumen, patients turn to Dr. Schwartz for her compassion and her enduring commitment to helping patients improve every aspect of their lives.

 She currently sees patients from all over the US, Europe, Australia, New Zealand, Africa and Asia.

 Over the past 30 years, Dr. Schwartz has personally cared for more than 100,000 patients and treated more than 15,000 patients with various formulations of bioidentical hormones.
-Through www.DrErika.com, she is helping to improve the healthcare system by teaching people to take care of themselves, building a community of intelligent people who are following common-sense approaches to wellness and are committed to staying healthy, feeling young by taking charge of their lives and living their best health and best life now.
+Through www.DrErika.com, she is helping improve the healthcare system by teaching people to take care of themselves, building a community of intelligent people who are following common-sense approaches to wellness and are committed to staying healthy, feeling young by taking charge of their lives.

-Board of Managers at SUNY-Downstate College of Medicine, the American Society for Internal Medicine, National Association of Medical Communicators (AMA), International Coenzyme Q10 Society, Board Member of Natural Health and Looking Good Now, Medical Advisor to American Media, AFTRA-SAG, Bioidentical Hormone Initiative.
+Board of Managers at SUNY-Downstate College of Medicine, North American Menopause Society (NAMS) the American Society for Internal Medicine (ASIM), National Association of Medical Communicators (AMA), International Coenzyme Q10 Society, Board Member of Natural Health and Looking Good Now, Medical Advisor to American Media, AFTRA-SAG, Bioidentical Hormone Initiative.

 "Natural Energy" (C.P.
 Putnam & Sons, 1999)